Nerves of generalized multicategories: Nerves

 \subsection{$T$-categories}

 It follows from our discussion so far that any $T$-category $X$ gives rise to a $T$-simplicial object, i.e., \ref{TSimp-D1}--\ref{TSimp-D4} satisfying \ref{TSimp-A1}--\ref{TSimp-A9}.
-This \emph{nerve construction} is the action on objects of a fully faithful functor $\Cat_T(\ce)\to s_T\ce$, whose essential image consists of all $T$-simplicial objects $X$ such that each square of the form \eqref{eqn:nerve-condition} is a pullback in $\ce$.
-In fact, we will \emph{identify} $T$-categories with the latter, and give the following definition of $T$-category, which does not rely on the assumption that $\ce$ has pullbacks.
+The following is now immediate: \begin{theorem} The nerve construction described so far gives rise to a fully faithful functor $\Cat_T(\ce)\to s_T\ce$, whose essential image consists of all $T$-simplicial objects $X$ such that each square of the form \eqref{eqn:nerve-condition} is a pullback in $\ce$. \end{theorem} In fact, we will \emph{identify} $T$-categories with their nerves, and give the following definition of $T$-category, which does not rely on the assumption that $\ce$ has pullbacks.

 \begin{definition} Let $\ce$ be a category and $T$ a monad on $\ce$.
 (Note that $\ce$ is not assumed to have all pullbacks.)
 A \emph{$T$-category} is a $T$-simplicial object $X$ such that each square of the form \eqref{eqn:nerve-condition} is a pullback in $\ce$.
 We define the category $\Cat_T(\ce)$ of $T$-categories as the full subcategory of the category $s_T\ce$ of $T$-simplicial objects consisting of all $T$-categories.